Bad weather moves into Eastern states; 5 dead in South

 LOUISVILLE, Ky.
-(AP) — More than 300,000 homes and businesses in the southeastern United States were without power early Friday after a powerful storm raked the region.
-At least five people were killed.
+(AP) — More than 300,000 homes and businesses were without power early Friday as a weather system blamed for five deaths in the South moved into the northeastern United States.

-Forecasters warned that the storm system could bring gusts of 50 mph to 60 mph from the Carolinas into New England, potentially toppling rain-soaked trees and making driving hazardous.
+Forecasters warned that the storm system could bring gusts of up to 60 mph (97 kph) into New England.
+Falling trees damaged homes and power lines, cutting electricity in places around the region as the weather blew through.
+North and South Carolina and Virginia had the most customers without electricity on Friday, according to poweroutages.us.

+Tornadoes may have touched down near the nation’s capital on Friday.
+National Weather Service meteorologist Isha Renta told The Associated Press that investigators are reviewing radar data and assessing damage in Virginia’s Loudoun County as well as the Maryland counties of Carroll, Frederick and Montgomery to confirm this.

-As much as four inches of snow fell overnight in Ohio, part of a band of snowy weather stretching from Tennessee to Maine.
+As much as 4 inches (10 centimeters) of snow fell overnight in Ohio, part of a band of snowy weather stretching from Tennessee to Maine.
 Blowing snow contributed to several accidents in the Akron area, and the Ohio Department of Transportation urged people to make room for nearly 1,300 state crews working to improve the icy conditions.

-The weather destroyed mobile homes in Mississippi and Alabama, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region.
-Rain kept falling over a path of splintered trees and sagging power lines that stretched from Louisiana into Virginia.
+Earlier, the weather system destroyed mobile homes in Mississippi, Alabama and Florida, caused mudslides in Tennessee and Kentucky and flooded communities that shoulder waterways across the Appalachian region, where the weather service warned of a continuing risk of flooding.

+The Tennessee Valley Authority warned that people residing near rivers and lakes should prepare for rapidly changing water levels.
+The TVA is managing rising water behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.

 School districts canceled classes in state after state as bad weather rolled through.

-Up to 8 inches of snow was predicted in West Virginia, while Virginia Gov. Ralph Northam declared a state of emergency because of heavy rains and extreme flooding.
-More than 500 people in southwestern Virginia had to be rescued from their homes amid flooding, he said in a statement.
+Up to 8 inches (20 centimeters) of snow was predicted in West Virginia, and in Virginia, Gov. Ralph Northam declared a state of emergency because of heavy rains and extreme flooding.
+More than 500 people in southwestern Virginia had to be rescued from their homes as the waters rose, he said Thursday night.

-Meanwhile, the Tennessee Valley Authority warned that people residing near rivers and lakes should prepare for rapidly changing water levels.
-The TVA is managing rising water behind 49 dams to avert major flooding, but with more rain expected next week, the agency may have to release water downstream, said James Everett, senior manager of the TVA’s river forecast center in Knoxville, Tennessee.
+Tornadoes caused caused minor damage in the Tampa Bay, Florida, area, where a tree was blown onto a mobile home, trapping an elderly woman who was later hospitalized, and a crane topped over at an interstate construction site on I-275.

 Authorities confirmed five storm-related fatalities, in Alabama, South Carolina, North Carolina and Tennessee.